 I have outlined the importance of the Song of the Skeleton in the rituals of both north and south China (In Search of the folk Daoists pp.233–4).
 It’s a common theme throughout the north—mainly as part of the yankou, both Daoist and Buddhist.

-In Yanggao Daoist ritual (Daoist Priests pp.274–5), several hymns are related.
+In Yanggao Daoist ritual (Daoist Priests of the Li family, pp.274–5), several hymns are related.
 The Mantra of the Skeleton (Kulou zhenyan 骷髏真言, more commonly known here by the melodic label Wailing to Sovereign Heaven, Ku huangtian 哭皇天) is prescribed, a cappella, for Opening Scriptures on the first afternoon of a funeral.

 Ah Skeleton!
 Skeleton!

 On the sixth day he reaches Netherworld Souls Village

 Starving and parched, at his wits’ end,

 From Li Qing’s hymn volume, 1980.
 The final folio on the left has the opening of Mantra to the Wailing Ghosts—my book p.266, also featured in the film, from 1.03.56).

 For most such hymns one hardly expects an “emotional” response from audiences—in Yanggao, after all, it shares both melodic material and style with many others in the repertoire.
 But in his brilliant ethnographic studies of ritual practice in old Beijing, Chang Renchun notes how the renditions of two celebrated Buddhist monks moved their audiences to tears.
 Performative tears feature in many posts on this blog—links here.

 Some common versions open: